The Liberal Arts Major

-All of the options in the Liberal Arts Emphasis (42 Credits) have the same basic requirements: After a student is officially admitted to the BLA degree program, she or he must decide upon an emphasis within the Liberal Arts Major: Interdisciplinary Studies, a Designated Emphasis in Communication or Language Arts, or an Independent Design.
+All of the options in the Liberal Arts Emphasis (42 Credits) have the same basic requirements: After a student is officially admitted to the BLA degree program, she or he must decide upon an emphasis within the Liberal Arts Major: Interdisciplinary Studies, a Designated Emphasis in Alaska Native Languages and Studies or Outdoor and Adventure Studies, or an Independent Design.

 - At least 24 credits must be completed at the upper-division level.